rushtehrani/blog/content/post/kubernetes-on-google-container-engine.md

 tags = ["kubernetes", "google container engine", "docker"]
 +++

-This is a quick walkthrough to show you how to spin up a very small Kubernetes (K8S) cluster on Google Cloud Platform (GCE) and then get access to the K8S REST API.
+This is a quick walkthrough to show you how to spin up a very small Kubernetes cluster on Google Cloud Platform (GCE) and then get access to the Kubernetes REST API.

 Before you get started, you need to sign-in to <a href="https://console.cloud.google.com" target="blank">Google Cloud Platform console</a> and create a new project.
 If you don’t already have a Google Account, you can <a href="https://accounts.google.com/SignUp" target="blank">create one</a>.

 First, you need to download GCE’s command line interface `gcloud`.
 The easiest way to install and initialize `gcloud` is via the <a href="https://cloud.google.com/sdk/docs/quickstarts" target="blank">Quickstarts</a>.
 You can stop after the Initialize SDK section and continue with the instructions in this post.

-Once you are done initializing `gcloud`, you can then use it to install K8S command line interface `kubectl`:
+Once you are done initializing `gcloud`, you can then use it to install Kubernetes command line interface `kubectl`:

 ```sh
 gcloud components install kubectl
 ```

-We’ll be using `kubectl` to get information about our K8S cluster and set up a proxy to our K8S API.
+We’ll be using `kubectl` to get information about our Kubernetes cluster and set up a proxy to our Kubernetes API.

-Next thing we need to do is to spin up our one node K8S cluster:
+Next thing we need to do is to spin up our one node Kubernetes cluster:

 ```sh
 gcloud container --project "my-project" clusters create "my-cluster" --zone "us-west1-a" --machine-type "f1-micro" --num-nodes "3" --disk-size "20" --username "admin" --password "password"